elisemercury/Duplicate-Image-Finder/docs/parameters.rst

 difPy.build
 ------------

-Before difPy can perform any search, it needs to build it's image repository and transform the images in the provided directory into tensors.
+Before difPy can perform any search, it needs to build its image repository and transform the images in the provided directory into tensors.
 This is what is done when ``difPy.build()`` is invoked.

 Upon completion, ``difPy.build()`` returns a ``dif`` object that can be used in :ref:`difPy.search` to start the search process.